Queensland School Year Levels and Starting Age: Prep to Year 12

 - Has my child already completed the equivalent of Prep elsewhere?

 That second question matters because Queensland expects children to complete Prep before Year 1, with only limited exceptions.
-Use Moving Schools Between States if you need the transfer checklist as well.
+Use Moving Schools Between States if you need the transfer checklist too.

 Ready to shortlist schools?